Garrakx/Custom-Regions/README.md

 ### <a name="credits"></a>Credits

  Please be patient with bugs and errors.
 Thanks to LeeMoriya for helping and suggestions.
 Thanks to Thalber and LB Gamer for the translations.
 Thanks Slime_Cubed for the idea of using a separate process to download the packs.
 Thanks to carrotpudding, LB Gamer, Precipitator, Stereo and laura for testing.
+Thanks dual curly potato noodles for suggestions on how to make the repo more collaboration friendly.

 ### <a name="changelog"></a>Changelog